RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 #### Settings
 * Keyboard shortcuts can now be entered in an easier and more intuitive way.
 * Add a menu entry to reset to default settings, under `Tools > Reset Spyder to factory defaults`.
 * The language used in the main interface can now be changed.
-The option to do it is present in `General > Interface > Language`.
+The option to do it is present in `General > Advanced Settings`.
+* `Syntax coloring` now has a preview of the selected theme and it's able to change the current theme for all plugins.
+* Plain and Rich text fonts for all plugins are now changed in `General > Appearance`.

 #### Editor
-* Add highlighting to all file types supported by Pygments (a syntax highlighting library)
+* Add highlighting and code completion to all file types supported by Pygments (a syntax highlighting library)
 * Use `Ctrl+M` and `Ctrl+Alt+M` to visually create matrices and vectors.
 It also works on the Python and IPython consoles.
 * Add a new file switcher inspired by the Sublime Text one, which can be called with the `Ctrl+P` shortcut.
 It can also be used to look for classes/functions/methods inside a file, using the `@my_function` syntax.